-If your wife cheats on you, it feels like everything is falling apart.
+If your wife is having an affair, or your partner is involved with someone else, it may feel like everything is falling apart.
 The foundation of your marriage is shaken, and it’s completely normal to feel hurt, angry, betrayed, and raw.

 1. Don’t make any quick decisions